Bealby/Milestone-Project-2/README.md

 ### Scope

-To meet the goals of the users the website needs to be intuitive and easy to use, taking heed of the less technically savvy audience.
+To meet the goals of the users the Website needs to be intuitive and easy to use, taking heed of the less technically savvy audience.